saifulseip/shikha-board/README.md

-# shikha-board
+## Education Board Result System

-This is a learning purpose education board result system
+This is a learning purpose project for student result calculation.
+We use some programming language here.

+#### Language list

+- HTML 5
+- CSS 3
+- javaScript
+- jQuery
+- PHP
+- MySQL
+- OOP
+- PDO

+#### Databse class Design